-The Williamsville Education Foundation, Inc. is a non-profit organization established in 1996 by community leaders in our school district with a vision to enhance the educational opportunities for children.
+The Williamsville Education Foundation, Inc. is a non-profit, volunteer led, 501c3 organization.
 The Foundation's mission is to gather and administer private resources to enhance the educational activities of the Williamsville Central School District and help ensure that our students receive the highest level of education.

-The Foundation funds worthwhile programs that cannot be supported by the District's annual budget.
-Each year, the Foundation provides grants to teachers for projects that enhance the educational opportunities for students.
-In addition, the Foundation sponsors a biennial Williamsville Wall of Fame, honoring Williamsville alumni from the District's three high schools who have distinguished themselves in their careers and in service to their communities.
-The next Wall of Fame Induction will take place in October 27, 2017.
+The Foundation funds worthwhile programs that cannot be supported by the district's annual budget.
+Each year, the Foundation provides grants to teachers for projects that enhance educational opportunities for students.
+In addition, the Foundation sponsors a biennial Williamsville Wall of Fame, honoring Williamsville alumni from the district's three high schools who have distinguished themselves in their profressions and in service to their communities.
+The next Wall of Fame Induction takes place in the fall of 2019.

 For more information, write to the Foundation c/o the District Office at 105 Casey Rd., P.O.
-Box 5000, East Amherst, NY, 14051-5000 or visit the Foundation web site at www.wedf.org.
+Box 5000, East Amherst, NY, 14051-5000 or visit the Foundation website at www.wedf.org.